Panic (2000 film): Reception

-The film received critical acclaim from critics, and holds a 91% "Fresh" rating on Rotten Tomatoes based on 56 reviews, with a consensus stating "This quirky little film about a gangster in therapy feels fresh and well-crafted."
+Box office

+Following a premiere at the January 2000 Sundance Film Festival, Panic was given a limited theatrical release (peak of 11 theatres) in the United States and Canada in December 2000, grossing $0.78 million at the box office, against a budget of $1.0 million.

+Critical response

 Roger Ebert gave the film four stars out of four.
 Leonard Maltin gave the film two and a half stars but praised the acting, calling it "excellent."
 Lisa Nesselson of Variety wrote "Pic’s title implies frenzy and wild activity, but the film’s charm evolves from its measured, unhurried rhythms, and originality from the tone: quirky yet convincing, irreverent yet moral."